 We recommend exfoliating your face once or twice per week.
 For beginners, chemical exfoliants are typically a little more gentle on the skin than physical exfoliants.
 The effect of exfoliation may vary per skin type, so see how your skin reacts and adjust accordingly.

 As previously mentioned, you have five layers of skin.
-The goal of exfoliation is to help slough off that outer layer so new, healthier skin cells can come to the surface.
+The goal of exfoliation is to help slough off that outer layer so new, healthier skin cells can come to the surface of your skin.
 Exfoliating every day as opposed to once or twice per week can do more harm than good, working against your efforts and causing irritation and dryness.

 5 Signs You Need to Exfoliate

-Before exfoliating skin, you need to understand how your skin will react as well as how often you should exfoliate.
+Before exfoliating skin, you need to understand how your skin will react and how often you should exfoliate your skin.
 Does your skin appear clogged?
 You may need to exfoliate more.
 Getting red or irritated skin after exfoliating?
 Consider exfoliating less.
-Here are five signs you need to exfoliate.
+Here are five common signs you need to exfoliate.

 1. Your Products Aren't Absorbing into Your Skin

 If you’re seeing a residue of skincare products on your skin, you need to exfoliate.
 Dead skin cells can build up on the top layer of your skin, creating a barrier that prevents your skincare products from penetrating it.
-As a result, your skincare product sits on top of your skin rather than being absorbed into your skin.
-Exfoliating can remove this dead skin barrier, allowing your skincare products to more easily penetrate your skin.
+As a result, your skincare products sit on top of your skin rather than being absorbed.
+Exfoliating can remove dead skin cells and this dead skin barrier, allowing your skincare products to more easily penetrate your skin.

 2. Your Skin Looks Dull

 If your skin looks gray and lacking in moisture, you may have dead skin cells sitting on your skin barrier.
-Dead skin cells can build up over time, creating a thick layer that can make your skin look lackluster.
-By adding exfoliation to your skincare routine, you’re peeling out this tough outer layer to reveal the healthier, younger live cells beneath it.
-These skin cells are more vibrant and reflective, helping you have that youthful glow.
+Dead skin can build up over time, creating a thick layer that makes your skin look lackluster.
+By adding exfoliation to your skin care routine, you can peel away the tough outer layer to reveal healthier, younger cells.
+This will help you regain a fresh, youthful appearance and glow.

 3. You Have Breakouts or Your Pores Look Clogged

-If you’re having more breakouts than usual, this may be due to clogged pores.
-Having clogged pores means you’re more likely to have whiteheads and blackheads.
-It also means your skincare products may not be able to be absorbed into your skin, leaving it with a residue.
+If you’re experiencing frequent breakouts or clogged pores, this may be due to dead skin cells clogging your skin’s surface.
+Having clogged pores means you’re more likely to have whiteheads and blackheads, and your skincare products won’t absorb properly.

 4. You Have Scaly Patches or Bumpy Skin